2 Years’ MA Program in International Economics, Business & Cultural Diplomacy

 The program consists of 120 ECTS credits in total and has duration of four semesters, which take place in the Center of Cultural Diplomacy Studies (CCDS) of the Institute for Cultural Diplomacy - Berlin, Germany and Furtwangen University – Berlin Campus.

 The MA program follows the conventional university structure of a two-year course divided into four different semesters.
 Students are offered an array of elective courses to accompany mandatory courses, work experience opportunities and the final thesis.
-During the first year the first semester will consist of three mandatory modules and two elective courses as the second semester will consist of the professional development program and 2 elective courses, whilst in the second year students will continue for the 3rd Semester and the 4th Semester- the Thesis.
-Part of the 4th Semester could be completed from distance as well, as the students will produce a final thesis on a related topic of choice.
-At the end of the forth semesters, the students will be then required to defend their Thesis at the Furtwangen University (HFU).
+During the first year the first semester will consist of three mandatory modules and two elective courses as the second semester will consist of the professional development program and 2 elective courses, whilst in the second year students will continue for the 3rd Semester and the 4th Semester- the Thesis. the 4th Semester could be completed from distance as well, as the students will produce a final thesis on a related topic of choice.
+At the end of the forth semesters, the students will be then required to submit their Thesis.
+Accreditation

 The Master’s Degree is awarded by the Furtwangen University (HFU), which is recognized as a fully accredited institution of higher education with the right to award university degrees. the Furtwangen University (HFU) is part of the Bologna Process set in place by the European Commission, and uses the European Credit Transfer and Accumulation System (ECTS) to award degrees.
 Credits obtained through the MA program are equivalent to those of courses at universities in all other 30+ signatory countries.
 Students will earn 30 credits per semester during the MA program, for a total of 120 credits upon completion.